 A Unique Suicide Risk Assessment Tool

-The Columbia-Suicide Severity Rating Scale (C-SSRS) supports suicide risk assessment through a series of simple, plain-language questions that anyone can ask.
+The Columbia Protocol, also known as the Columbia-Suicide Severity Rating Scale (C-SSRS), supports suicide risk assessment through a series of simple, plain-language questions that anyone can ask.
 The answers help users identify whether someone is at risk for suicide, assess the severity and immediacy of that risk, and gauge the level of support that the person needs.
-Users of the C-SSRS tool ask people:
+Users of the tool ask people:

 - Whether and when they have thought about suicide (ideation)

 - What actions they have taken — and when — to prepare for suicide

 - Whether and when they attempted suicide or began a suicide attempt that was either interrupted by another person or stopped of their own volition

 The first step in effective suicide prevention is to identify everyone who needs help.
 The Columbia Protocol was the first scale to address the full range of suicidal thoughts and behaviors that point to heightened risk.
 That means it identifies risk not only if someone has previously attempted suicide, but also if he or she has considered suicide, prepared for an attempt (for example, buying a gun, collecting pills, or writing a suicide note), or aborted plans for suicide because of a last-minute change of heart or a friend’s intervention.

 The Columbia Protocol screens for this wide range of risk factors without becoming unwieldy or overwhelming, because it includes the most essential, evidence-supported questions required for a thorough assessment.
 The Columbia Protocol is: